whygukin/Group-9/docs/status.md

 Our ultimate goal in this first inital proposal was to get a feel for the different algorithms and make sure they overall work.
 By work, I mean they are able to play poker and become somewhat successful at it.

 ## Approach
-One of the aforementioned approach we are taking to tackle the project is by using the PPO (Proximal Policy Optimization) algorithm created and developed by OpenAI.
+One of the aforementioned approaches we are taking to tackle the project is by using the PPO (Proximal Policy Optimization) algorithm created and developed by OpenAI.
 A variation of the actor-critic model, which helps the agent make better decisions based on the critic neural-network which influences the actor (which decisions to make) or vice versa.
 The PPO algorithm also aims to reduce the surrogate loss function found in the policy in order to maxmize the rewards from the user.
 PPO has a lost function that looks like this:

 $$
 L(s,a, \theta_k, \theta) = \min \left( \frac{\pi_{\theta}(a|s)}{\pi_{\theta_k}(a|s)} A^{\pi_{\theta_k}}(s,a), \ g(\epsilon, A^{\pi_{\theta_k}}(s,a)) \right),